Technical Analysis Of The Pound Sterling Against The Dollar

 Forex Brokers We Recommend in Your Region 1

-Read full review Get Started Monthly expectations for GBP/USD: The movement of the British Pound against the US Dollar seems excessive.
+Read full review Get Started What is expected for the GBP/USD pair in the coming days?

-Recently, Pound Sterling rose to its highest level against the US Dollar in ten weeks, driven by the widespread weakness of the Dollar.
-However, the movement is beginning to appear exaggerated, according to one analyst.
-Meanwhile, the US Dollar faced pressure in November due to statements suggesting that the Federal Reserve likely raised interest rates and might start cutting rates early in the spring.
-However, according to Shin Stromat, an analyst at LGT Bank in Switzerland.
-He also added, "US Treasury yields for 10-year bonds fell to less than 4.4%, while the Dollar hovered around its lowest levels in two months against other major currencies."
-As observed in the forex market, the exchange rate of the Pound against the Dollar rose to 1.2540 on Tuesday, a level not seen since September 11.

-Noteworthy, the Dollar weakness and global stock gains in recent weeks have been driven by three developments, according to Boris Kovacevich, an expert at Convera.
-Moreover, Central banks of the G3 chose not to raise interest rates in their recent meetings.
-Evidence suggests a slowdown in the US job market.
-In October, inflation surprised in the US, Eurozone, and the UK by falling.
-In general, markets will remain on alert for signs of continued slowing of the US economy, which could confirm Dollar selling.
-However, any upside surprises in future economic releases could reinforce expectations of Federal Reserve rate cuts, boosting US yields and the Dollar.

-Nonetheless, this week is quiet for the United States, with no major data releases and Thanksgiving holiday shortening the week, meaning there is limited opportunity for a narrative shift in Favor of the Dollar.
-Thus, this suggests that more upside in GBP/USD is possible in the near term.
-Mark Haefele, a strategic expert at UBS Bank, said, "US Dollar selling seems exaggerated."
-Also, "A further significant Dollar weakness will require a sharp narrowing in economic growth and interest rate differentials between the United States and the rest of the world, and from our perspective, we do not see this happening soon, so we believe the market reaction to the US Dollar could be exaggerated."
+The British pound risks a swift upward move that may surprise the market, according to trading experts at the French investment bank Société Générale.
+Olivier Korber, a forex analyst at the bank, mentioned that there is a fading consensus on economic gloom in the UK and its stance on positive surprises, which will be reflected in the pound's rise against the US dollar.
+He added, "The dollar is declining sharply, and foreign exchange positions are quickly turning.
+Given that extreme negativity affects the British pound, there is a risk that the GBP/USD pair may move towards the 1.30 resistance much faster than our expectations."

+Overall, economists at Soc Gen appear more optimistic about the UK's economic growth prospects than consensus, forecasting growth of 0.6% in 2024 versus 0.8% for the Eurozone and 0.9% for the US.
+Also, the consensus sees growth of just 0.4% in the UK,“which would make the UK economy even lower than Sweden and become the slowest economy next year.”
+Adding,“These leaves almost no room for negative economic surprises in the UK versus its peers.”

+The price of the pound sterling rebounded this week after Bank of England Governor Bailey and other members of the Monetary Policy Committee confirmed that it was too early for the market to cut interest rates.
+In fact, Monetary Policy Committee members Mann and Ramsden have said that raising interest rates may be appropriate in the future.
+Also, Société Générale notes that inflationary pressures in the UK will continue due to wages, which have risen much faster than the US and the Eurozone and expects inflation-adjusted wage growth to remain firmly in positive territory.

+For its part, the British Treasury announced on Tuesday that the minimum wage in the United Kingdom will increase by more than £11.44 per hour as of April next year, which is more than 10% and exceeds the inflation rate.
+It was also decided to apply the rate to people between the ages of 21 and 22 for the first time.
+The Treasury added: This is the largest ever increase in the National Living Wage, worth more than £1,800 a year for a full-time worker.
 GBPUSD Expectations and Analysis Today:

-According to the performance on the daily chart below, the price of the British pound against the US dollar GBP/USD moved towards the resistance level of 1.2550, confirming the control of the bulls, and at the same time it may move the technical indicators towards strong levels of saturation with buying.
-I still prefer selling the British pound/dollar GBP/USD from every level.
-Bullish, and it will be best suited to do so without risk from the resistance levels of 1.2580 and 1.2640, respectively.
-On the other hand, over the same period, the GBP/USD pair declined towards the support level of 1.2370, a threat to the current bulls' control.
+According to the performance on the daily chart below, the price of the British pound against the US dollar GBP/USD is still moving steadily within a recently formed upward channel supported by a move towards and above the resistance 1.2550. therefore, the upward shift will be confirmed by moving towards the resistance levels 1.2620 and 1.2700, respectively, which are sufficient at the same time to push technical indicators are towards strong saturation levels for buying.
+On the other hand, over the same period, the return of the sterling dollar price towards the support level of 1.2330 will be a threat to the bulls' current control.
+Considering the American holiday, the focus today will be on announcing the Purchasing Managers' Index readings for the British manufacturing and services sectors, in addition to investor sentiment in global markets.

-Today, GBP/USD will be affected by the announcement of the British autumn statement.
-From the United States of America, durable goods orders, the number of weekly jobless claims, the American consumer confidence reading, and tomorrow there will be an American holiday.
-Obviously, the reaction today will be strong.

 Legal Disclaimer: